lohanidamodar/dlohani.com.np/blog/2021-09-25-git-and-github.md

 git commit -m "first commit"
 ```

 We did it.
 We, committed our first change 👏.
+Each commit needs a commit message telling what change we made.
+It's like a title given to our commit history.
 We can continue to make change and commit.

 ### Assignment